awsdocs/amazon-sagemaker-developer-guide/doc_source/amazon-sagemaker-operators-for-kubernetes.md

 #### Operators installed with YAML<a name="operators-installed-with-yaml"></a>

-To uninstall the operator from your cluster, make sure that all Amazon SageMaker resources have been deleted from the cluster\.
+To uninstall the operator from your cluster, make sure that all SageMaker resources have been deleted from the cluster\.
 Failure to do so causes the operator delete operation to hang\.
-Once you have deleted all Amazon SageMaker jobs, use `kubectl` to first delete the operator from the namespace and then the CRDs from the cluster\.
+Once you have deleted all SageMaker jobs, use `kubectl` to first delete the operator from the namespace and then the CRDs from the cluster\.
 Run the following commands to stop all jobs and delete the operator from the cluster:

 ```
-# Delete all Amazon SageMaker jobs from Kubernetes
+# Delete all SageMaker jobs from Kubernetes
 kubectl delete --all --all-namespaces hyperparametertuningjob.sagemaker.aws.amazon.com
 kubectl delete --all --all-namespaces trainingjobs.sagemaker.aws.amazon.com
 kubectl delete --all --all-namespaces batchtransformjob.sagemaker.aws.amazon.com